How & where to buy a puppy

 What to look for when buying a puppy

-Once you’re happy that a puppy’s breeder can answer all your questions and provide the necessary paperwork — it’s time to choose your new puppy from the litter.
+Once you’re happy that a puppy’s breeder can answer all your questions and provide the necessary paperwork, it’s time to choose.
 Vet Tim Kirby offers some helpful advice on what to look out for.

-“When you have made the commitment to invest in a puppy, it’s important to visit the breeder at least once and get to know the litter of puppies, and also the mother and father,” he says.
+“When you have committed to buying a puppy, it’s important to visit the breeder at least once and get to know the litter of puppies, and also the mother and father,” he says.

 “A healthy puppy will be inquisitive and want to explore their surroundings.
 They should be keen to come forward and sniff you.